 Anyway, once the server process is running, enter http://hostname:5560/isqlplus in your browser (substituting your VM's hostname). iSQL*Plus is documented in the SQL*Plus User's Guide and Reference.

 Download from www.oracle.com/technology/products/database/sql_developer.
 A ready-to-run Mac OSX binary is provided (SQLDeveloper.app).
 I must admit I was expecting some clunky Windows Java port, but I was pleasantly surprised.
 The Preferences are in the wrong place, but apart from that it's looking a lot like a real Mac application.
-Nice-ish job, guys!
+Nice job, guys!
 More resources are available on the official SQL Developer mini-site.
 I won't repeat the "Getting Started" instructions here, as it's just a case of clicking on the icon.

 Start at the Application Express home page, which has many useful links including the download page, which in turn leads to the installation guide.
-The OTN Application Express Installation FAQ can also be helpful, as can the OTN Application Express Forum.

 Essentially there are three steps: